ahmccormick/Chili_Pepper_GS/README.md

 # Chili_Pepper_GS

-This repository provides the supporting data for a recently submitted manuscript entitled "Genetic Basis of Heat Tolerance in the Global Pepper Core Collection"
+This repository provides the supporting data for a recently submitted manuscript entitled "Unlocking the potential of Capsicum Germplasm Collections for Climate Resilience and Fruit Quality"

 This work was done in collaboration with the World Vegetable Centre, Taiwan.